r-simmer/simmer/README.md

 For bugs and/or issues: create a new issue on GitHub.

-For other questions and comments: bart.smeets@gmail.com
+Other questions or comments: bartsmeets86@gmail.com